 Before retiring, I was a professional actor and director.
 At Quest, I found I could put my passion for theatre and acting to use in a way that could enhance the curriculum and provide members with new areas of expression.
-For years, I have run a Shakespeare course in which our members, both outgoing and timid, get up in front of the class and read Shakespeare aloud.
-I have recently taken over as Coordinator of the Acting Workshop in which members, new to acting, hone their skills and frequently get involved in another course I lead, “Great Plays,” where they perform, edit, and direct Great Plays of their choosing and may also participate in a year-end production.
+For years, I have run a Shakespeare course in which our members, both outgoing and timid, get up and read Shakespeare aloud.
+I have recently taken over as coordinator of the Acting Workshop in which members, new to acting, hone their skills and frequently get involved in another course I lead, Great Plays, where they perform, edit, and direct great plays of their choosing and may participate in a year-end production.

 I have enjoyed watching new members take their first baby steps on stage and become quite skilled with practice.
 In reading Shakespeare together and working on theatrical productions, Quest members bond and frequently become lifelong friends.

 My passion for dance has been a huge force in my life, both in Israel, my birthplace, and New York where I came in 1963 to study and perform.
-My satisfying and long career as dancer, choreographer and educator has been a source of blessing.
+My satisfying and long career as dancer, choreographer, and educator has been a source of blessing.

 I came to Quest just after retiring from teaching.
-I went to teacher training college in Manchester, England when I was 18 and have taught in a variety of schools, from a small village primary school in Cheshire to the largest elementary school in East Orange, NJ.
+My teacher training was in Manchester, England and I taught in a variety of schools, from a small village primary school in Cheshire to the largest elementary school in East Orange, NJ.
 My British teaching credentials didn’t translate easily into the NJ school system.
 My first-grade students were as culturally shocked as me, especially since my last job had been in a middle school in England.

 What I did not realize at first was how much Quest depends on and is enriched by volunteer participation of all kinds.
 I’ve served on the coffee committee, prepared bi-weekly class schedules and joined the Scheduling Committee.
 I also did not anticipate how Quest might enhance my own skills.
-Recently, I became a Coordinator for a new class at Quest and made my first presentation with support from Quest’s Curriculum Committee.
+Recently, I became a coordinator for a new class at Quest and made my first presentation with support from Quest’s Curriculum Committee.
 Though I feel comfortable writing, this was my first experience with public speaking and it built my confidence to continue presenting.
 I’m grateful for the opportunity Quest offers to learn new skills and be part of a wonderful, supportive community.

-After a long gig teaching I finally found the vocation that I had been destined for from time immemorial…retirement.
-And eventually, after a detour or two, I found myself at Quest…where flexibility and friendliness power a program designed to keep the mind and spirit engaged.
+After a long gig teaching I finally found the vocation that I had been destined for from time immemorial . . . retirement.
+And eventually, after a detour or two, I found myself at Quest . . . where flexibility and friendliness power a program designed to keep the mind and spirit engaged.

 Having coordinated a class on Mesoamerican Peoples Before Columbus and floated the bait of French Popular Song — perhaps still to be fully realized one day — I hit upon an idea that perhaps might spur interest and an offering not previously assayed: engaging the appetite with Adventures in Dining.
 This was a natural enough upshot of years of travel and tasting, abetted of course by a teacher’s liberal vacation time.
-The format was simple enough: a preselected menu… a modest price…offbeat … and interest evidently piqued…by curious offerings.
+The format was simple enough: a preselected menu . . . a modest price . . . offbeat . . . and interest evidently piqued . . . by curious offerings.
 For me the fun was as much in the outer borough exploration and negotiations as in the act of breaking bread with other “adventurers.”
 Not alone in this, I very much look forward to resuming this program of adventurous dining in offbeat locations with fellow Questers.